runtimeverification/k/README.md

 This normally takes roughly 30 minutes on a fast machine.
 If you are interested only in running the unit tests and checkstyle goals, run `mvn verify -DskipKTest` to skip the lengthy `ktest` execution.

-# Changing the KORE Data Structures
-If you need to change the KORE data structures (unless you are a K core developer, you probably do not), see [Guide-for-changing-the-KORE-data-structures](https://github.com/runtimeverification/k/wiki/Guide-for-changing-the-KORE-data-structures).

 # Building the Final Release Directory/Archives
 Call `mvn install` in the base directory.
 This will attach an artifact to the local